-There have been all of these hints and clues, little mentions by the original cast members that something is in the works.
-But we didn’t know for sure until now.
-Hocus Pocus 2 officially has a premiere date, and please allow me the honor of giving you every last bit of information we have so far about when we’ll be watching the Sanderson sisters ride again, how to watch it, and who is going to be involved.
+There have been all of these hints and clues, little mentions by the original cast members, but we didn’t know for sure until now.
+Hocus Pocus 2 officially has a trailer and premiere date, and please allow me the honor of giving you every last bit of information we have so far about when we’ll be watching the Sanderson sisters ride again, how to watch it, and who is going to be involved.
 I’m just so relieved some virgin finally lit that black candle, I can’t even tell you.

 It’s been nearly 30 years since Disney released the 1993 cult classic Hocus Pocus, a movie about a teenage boy named Max who accidentally unleashes the Sanderson sisters, three witches played by Bette Midler, Kathy Najimy, and Sarah Jessica Parker, on the town of Salem who want to drain the energy of children for eternal youth?
 What’s not to love about that?